ericis/euler/README.md

 2. `npm i` to install dependencies
 3. `npm test` to run the tests

-You can view the tests and source code in each numbered directory.
+You can view the tests and source code in each numbered directory under `./src`.